LuckierDodge/house-hack-ruleset-0e/Rules/Playing the Game/Combat.md

 # Combat

 During combat, each character has a limited set of Actions they can use (for most Player Characters, up to 2).
+They also get 1 Free move per turn.
 Their weapons, armor, equipment, talents, and traits determine how they can spend these actions.

 Each Round of combat is divided into 2 phases: _Action Declaration_ and _Action Resolution_.
 In the _Action Declaration_ phase, each character declares the actions they intend to take.
 In the _Action Resolution_ phase, each of the declared actions is resolved.

 ## Movement

 Every player has a default speed, measured in squares (each square corresponds to about 1.5 meters).
+Most PCs have a default Move Speed of 4.
 They can spend an action to **Move**, moving up to their speed.

-They can use this action up to 2 times in a round.
+Characters get 1 Free Move Action per turn.

+## Hit Points

+You have a number of Hit Points (HP) equal to 10 + **Physical Resilience** + **Mental Resilience**

 ## Weapon Attacks

 * Roll the Weapon's listed **Characteristic Die**.
 The result is your **Attack Value**.
 * If your **Attack Value** beats their **Defense Value** you do damage equal to the weapon's Damage plus your **Characteristic Value**.
-* Proficiency with a Weapon improves the **Characteristic Die** you roll by 1 per level.
-So if you have a d6 **Characteristic Die** and **Proficiency** 2 with a weapon, you increase it to a d10.
-* **Advantage** allows you to roll one additional die and choose the higher. **Disadvantage** allows you to roll one additional die and take the lower. **Advantage** and **Disadvantage** both stack and cancel out.
+* **Advantage** allows you to roll one additional die and choose the higher. **Disadvantage** allows you to roll one additional die and take the lower. **Advantage** and **Disadvantage** can both stack with themselves, and cancel each other out.
+* **Proficiency** with a Weapon grants an **Advantage**.

 ### Aim

 If wielding a ranged or thrown weapon, like a Bow or Javelin, you can choose to take the Aim action.
 This grants **Advantage** with the next attack you make with that weapon before the end of the next round.
-This does not count as using a weapon for the purpose of multiple actions in a round (i.e. you can aim and attack in the same turn).
+This does not count as using a weapon for the purpose of multiple actions in a round.

 ### Unarmed Attacks

-* If you have a free hand, you can make a **Physical Power**-based **Weapon Attack** against a target of your choice.
+If you have a free hand, you can make a **Physical Power**-based **Weapon Attack** against a target of your choice.
 This has Speed 1 and Bludgeoning 0 by default.

+### Damage

+* If you hit with a Melee Weapon Attack, your damage is equal to the Weapon's Base Damage, plus your **Physical Power Value**.
+* If you hit with a Ranged Weapon Attack, your damage is equal to the Weapon's Base Damage, plus your **Physical Finesse Value**.

 ## Defensive Actions

 * For each time you take a **Defensive Action**, such as a **Block**, **Parry**, or **Dodge**, you can potentially avoid the damage of one incoming attack.
 * Each **Defensive Action** gives you a **Defense Value**.
 If multiple attacks target you during the same turn, you must choose which **Defense Value** applies to which attack.
+* If an **Attack Value** exceeds your **Defense Value**, you take damage.
-* Any attacks against which you don't take an explicit **Defensive Action** will automatically hit, and are only reduced by the amount of your DR.
+* Any attacks against which you don't take an explicit **Defensive Action** will automatically hit.
 * **Proficiency**, **Advantage**, and **Disadvantage** work in the same way as they do for **Weapon Attacks**.

 ### Block

 * Shields and certain talents or traits grant you access to the **Block** action.
-* A **Block**'s **Defense Value** is determined by rolling the corresponding **Characteristic Die**.
+* A **Block**'s **Defense Value** is determined by rolling the corresponding **Characteristic Die** (usually Physical Resilience).
 * Unlike **Parry** or **Dodge**, a single block value may be used against more than one incoming attacks.
 How many depends on the Item, Talent, or Trait granting the Block.

 ### Parry

 * Certain weapons grant the **Parry** action.
-* A **Parry**'s **Defense Value** is determined by rolling the corresponding **Characteristic Die**.
+* A **Parry**'s **Defense Value** is determined by rolling the corresponding **Characteristic Die** (usually Physical Power).
-* A **Parry** can only defend against one attack.
+* A single **Parry** can only defend against one attack.

 ### Dodge

 * Any character that isn't **Immobilized** can take the **Dodge** action.
 * A **Dodge**'s **Defense Value** is determined by rolling **Physical Finesse**.
-* You can use the **Dodge** action as many times per Round as you have actions available.
-* A single **Dodge** can only be applied to one attack.
+* A single **Dodge** can only defend against one attack.

 ## Armor and Damage Reduction

 * Armor, as well as some Talents and Traits, provide Damage Reduction (DR).
-DR reduces the amount of damage taken from attacks, to a minimum of 1.
+DR reduces the amount of damage taken from any attack, to a minimum of 1.
+* If you aren't proficient with the Armor you're wearing, you only gain half of the DR benefit, and suffer an additional -1 Move Speed penalty.

 ## Stamina

 Every Player Character, and many Non-Player Characters, have a certain amount of a resource called **Stamina**.
-This is a resource that regenerates between fights, and can be spent in a variety of ways during combat.
+This is a resource that regenerates between fights, and can be spent in a variety of ways during combat:

 * Certain Talents and Traits grant abilities that require **Stamina** to use.
 * **Stamina** can be spent to gain **Surges**.

 ### Surges

 A **Surge** allows for a character to gain an extra action during a given round.
 Only one **Surge** can be used per round, and a **Surge** can be declared at any time during either the action declaration or resolution phases of combat.
-A **Surge** can not be used to take an Action using an item that has already been used a number of times equal to its **Speed**
+A **Surge** can not be used to take an Action using an item that has already been used a number of times equal to its **Speed**.

+### Recovery

+You can recover 1 **Stamina** by taking the **Recover** action.
+You can take this action once per round (you cannot take this action and use a **Surge** in the same round).

 ## Attacking or Defending Multiple Times in a Single Round